Ashfaaq98/Skills-Tracker/README.md

 # Skills Tracker

 A full-stack web application to record, visualize, and monitor skill progress over time.
-Designed as a simple, extendable project built with Python (Flask), SQLite, Docker, and a React front end using Chart.js.
+Designed as a simple, extendable project built with Python (Flask), SQLite, Docker, and a React front end.

 ## Table of Contents